team401/Docs/Electrical/Basic-Electrical-Theory.md

 There are four important quantities used to describe electricity:

 - Voltage, which is defined as "an electromotive force or potential difference expressed in volts."
+It describes the amount of work needed to move a point charge from one location to another.
 - Current, which refers to the rate at which charge flows through an electric circuit.
 This is measured in amperes.
 - Resistance, which refers to the circuit’s resistance of current flow.
 This quantity is measured in ohms.
   - Resistors are components used in circuits in order to divide voltage.